 Over the past two decades, Dr. Staheli designed, wrote,and illustrated color textbooks using computer technology.
 He has published 85 peer-reviewed research studies and published 16 books, and is also the Founding Editor and Editor Emeritus of the Journal Of Pediatric Orthopaedics.
 A decade ago, he founded Global HELP and currently serves as Executive Director.
-Global HELP has provided publications in more than 150 countries with more than 10 million pdf downloads.
+Global HELP has provided publications in more than 150 countries.
 His book “Clubfoot: Ponseti Management” has been translated into more than 25 languages and used in more than 125 countries.
 The book has also been selected to be included in WHOs Blue Trunk of outstanding publications.
 Global HELP also published a new textbook: “Paediatric Surgery: A Comprehensive Text For Africa.”

 Lynn’s interest in service spans his lifetime.
 As a university student, he was the president of the largest student service organization on campus and edited the yearbooks for his university and medical school.
 He also founded and funded the International Scholarship for Pediatric Orthopaedics, providing overseas physicians an opportunity to study in the United States.